-All students enrolled in the EI/ECSE Master's/Licensure program are required to pass an oral examination in order to demonstrate evidence of mastery of program content.
+All students enrolled in the EI/ECSE program (master's & licensure, endorsement, & master's only) are required to pass an oral examination in order to demonstrate evidence of mastery of program content.
 The oral examination requires that students organize, synthesize, and present information in a manner that indicates a thorough knowledge and understanding of core content covered in the program.